 Tweens are struggling with body image younger and younger.
 This is what you need to know about Tween body image and what you as a parent can do to help.

 Tween Body image is becoming a bigger problem than it used to be.
+There is a link between social media and body image (the way one feels about their body).
 Nowadays they are exposed to more and more images that have been digitally enhanced.
 By doing so it creates a ‘perfect’ body.
 In fact, these images are so common that even adults may have trouble distinguishing real and fake.

 The problem is that young teenagers and tweens look at these images without question and come to worry about their own bodies.
 They become concerned with not fitting with what they think is the ‘right’ shape.
 This can lead to some serious issues with body image confidence, not to mention more dangerous conditions like bulimia or anorexia.